bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 objectives:
   - o: Learn to transform data from wide to long format with tidyr;
   - o: Be able to choose a different color palette with RColorBrewer;
-keywords: r color palette, rcolorbrewer, scale_color_brewer, ggplot2
+keywords: r color palette, rcolorbrewer, scale_color_brewer, ggplot, how to use pivot_longer
-description: Use RColorBrewer to choose different color palettes
+description: Use scale_color_brewer to choose different color palettes
 ---

 <br>